nurbujang/asappstatw24/README.md

    cd asappstatw24
    ```
 2. Open the repository folder in Visual Studio Code:
-  - install the Python extension if prompted.
+   - Install the Python extension if prompted.

 3. Create a new Anaconda environment (optional but recommended):
    ```bash